FastEndpoints/FastEndpoints/Src/Documentation/wiki/Security.md

 # securing endpoints
-endpoints are secure by default and you'd have to call `AllowAnnonymous()` in the constructor if you'd like to allow unauthenticated users to access a particular endpoint.
+endpoints are secure by default and you'd have to call `AllowAnonymous()` in the constructor if you'd like to allow unauthenticated users to access a particular endpoint.

 ## jwt bearer authentication
 support for easy jwt bearer authentication is provided. you simply need to install the `FastEndpoints.Security` package and register it in the middleware pipeline like so: